QingMXL/Bio-Tessera/README.md

 ![BIO-TESSERA Banner](https://github.com/QingMXL/Bio-Tessera/blob/main/assets/Bio-Tessera%20Community%20Scene.jpg)

-**BIO-TESSERA** is a cutting-edge, AI-powered management platform designed for the monitoring, maintenance, and evolution of mycelium-based architectural structures.
-It bridges the gap between residents, facility managers, and architects to ensure the structural integrity and aesthetic health of living buildings.
+**BIO-TESSERA** is an AI-assisted management platform designed for the monitoring, maintenance, and long-term evolution of mycelium-based architectural structures.
+The system connects residents, facility managers, and architects through a shared digital interface that supports the observation, analysis, and repair of living building materials.

+By integrating computer vision, environmental sensing, and collaborative design workflows, BIO-TESSERA enables the management of bio-based architecture as a dynamic material ecosystem rather than a static building envelope.

 ## 🌿 Overview

-As architectural paradigms shift towards sustainable, living materials, the need for specialized monitoring tools becomes paramount.
-BIO-TESSERA provides a comprehensive suite of tools to track the "aging" of mycelium facades, analyze surface degradation using computer vision, and facilitate collaborative design for bio-restoration.
+As architecture increasingly incorporates bio-based materials, new management tools are required to monitor their performance and transformation over time.
+Unlike conventional construction materials, mycelium composites continue to evolve after fabrication, responding to environmental conditions such as humidity, light exposure, and microbial activity.

+BIO-TESSERA provides a digital platform for tracking these changes and coordinating maintenance strategies.
+The system allows users to observe surface conditions, detect structural risks, and generate repair or redesign proposals through AI-assisted analysis.

+The platform functions not only as a monitoring dashboard but also as a collaborative infrastructure for the stewardship of living architecture.

 ## ✨ Key Features

-- **Real-time Monitoring**: Live (AI-simulated) camera feeds of critical structural sectors with a specialized Gothic/Brutalist aesthetic.
+- **Real-time Monitoring**: Live (AI-simulated) camera feeds display critical sectors of mycelium-based structures, allowing continuous observation of façade conditions and structural zones.
 - **AI Surface Analysis**: Upload images of mycelium surfaces to detect cracks, erosion, browning, and perforation using Gemini AI.
 - **Interactive Mapping**: A detailed, AI-generated site map for spatial tracking of monitoring points and risk levels.
 - **Collaborative Dialogue**: An AI-facilitated communication channel between residents and architects for maintenance and design discussions.